RxLaboratory/DuME/src-docs/docs/colors.md

 In *DuME*, the primaries and the white point are set together with the same parameter, which means the color profiles used by *DuME* have only two parameters: ***Primaries*** and ***Transfer curve***.

+Apart from these parameters, the way these colors can be stored can vary according to the ***pixel format***, which, in videos, is usually either ***RGB*** or ***YUV***.
+The first describes the color as Red, Green and Blue components, and the latter as a Luma component, and two Chroma components.

-*DuME* also associates a conversion Matrix with the color spaces to convert between the *YUV* and *RGB* spaces.
+*DuME* associates a conversion Matrix with the color spaces to convert between the *YUV* and *RGB* spaces.

 Finally, when working in the *YUV* space, a fourth settings sets if the range is ***full*** or ***limited***.
 In an 8 bit full range, values for each channel range from `0` to `255` whereas in the limited range, values are constrained to the `16-235` range.